 Maybe – but if you were stuck on a desert island you might have to run around naked, never take a shower and wipe your bottom with leaves: that doesn’t mean that you should do those things the rest of the time.

 Most of us in the UK do not follow religious rules in our lives - but even amongst people with strong religious faith, there is considerable disagreement about whether God wants us to eat animals.
 No major religions command their followers to eat meat and many devout Christians, Moslems, Buddhists and Jews are vegetarian as are all Hare Krishnas and Jains.
 Most Hindus, of course, eat no red meat.
 For most religious people the question remains one of individual judgement.
 Most religions, however, celebrate compassion, kindness and mercy.
 The abattoir and the factory farm do not seem consistent with that.

-No. Setting aside the question of whether pesticides are needed at all, if everyone were vegetarian we would use less pesticides because we would actually grow less crops.
+No. Setting aside the question of whether pesticides are needed at all, if everyone were vegan we would use less pesticides because we would actually grow less crops.
 Meat animals all eat plants and they convert them into food very inefficiently.
 On average, a farmed animal has to eat 10kg of plant protein in order to make 1kg of meat – in other words, if the same land was used to grow crops for people to eat, it would be ten times more productive.
 To put it yet another way, 90% of the crops we feed to animals are wasted.
 If we didn’t eat animals, we wouldn’t need to grow those crops or use chemicals on them.